Anti-Doping Rules & Regulations

 - ensure harmonised, coordinated and effective anti-doping programmes at the international and national level with regard to detection, deterrence and prevention of doping

-In the UK, SSRL works in partnership with UK Anti-Doping (UKAD) to prevent doping.
+In the UK, Scottish Squash works in partnership with UK Anti-Doping (UKAD) to prevent doping.

 UKAD is the national anti-doping agency for the UK, dedicated to protecting a culture of clean sport – it achieves this through implementing education and testing programmes, gathering and developing intelligence, and prosecuting those found to have committed an Anti-Doping Rule Violation.